ccweerasinghe1994/Hands-on-Devops-With-Linux/docs/chapter_1/GettingStartedWithLinux.md

 #### 1.3.1 Distributions 🐼

-Since Linux is open-source, a lot of people and companies created their own versions of Linux, which are called distributions.
+Since Linux is open-source, a lot of people and companies created their own versions of Linux, which are called `distributions`.
 Everyone who has the knowledge in computer programming can make their own Linux distribution.
-One example is Kurumin Linux, created by a Brazilian programmer, Carlos Morimoto, and can be found on the link, https://distrowatch.com/table.php?distribution=kurumin.
-Unfortunately, it is discontinued, because maintaining your own distribution is not an easy task.
-You have to be concerned about updates, new releases, new software, bug correction, and infinite things that are basically impossible for just one person to take all that effort and without beingpaid for it.
-So, it is one important topic for you to decide what distribution you are planning to install in your infrastructure.
-Imagine the situation where you began with one distribution.
-A year later, it is discontinued and you have to reinstall your whole infrastructure with more than 300 servers.
+One example is  Kurumin Linux , created by a Brazilian programmer, Carlos `Morimoto`, and can be found on the link, https://distrowatch.com/table.php?distribution=kurumin.
+Unfortunately, it is discontinued, because maintaining your `own distribution` is not an `easy task`.
+You have to be concerned about `updates`, `new releases`, `new software`, `bug correction`, and `infinite` things that are basically `impossible` for just one person to take all that effort and without being paid for it.
+So, it is one important topic for you to decide what distribution you are planning to install in your `infrastructure`.
+Imagine the situation where you began with one `distribution`.
+A year later, it is `discontinued` and you have to `reinstall` your whole infrastructure with more than 300 servers.
 We, as professionals, cannot let this happen.
-Regarding the distribution we want to choose for our infrastructure, there exists several of them, but some are the mostly used, because of the reasons I am going to explain further:
+Regarding the `distribution` we want to choose for our infrastructure, there exists several of them, but some are the mostly used, because of the reasons I am going to explain further:

+- **RedHat Enterprise Linux** 🎩: This is the `most famous` and `corporative` distribution because of the `RedHat Company`.
+It is one of the most `famous` companies in the `Linux world`.
+It has amazing support, frequent updates, and 100% compatibility with the `RedHat software`, like `JBoss`, `OpenStack`, `RedHat Enterprise Virtualization Manager`, and a lot of more options.
+But, for using `RHEL`, it is required to take a `subscription` with the company and pay for it.
+Otherwise, you will `neither receive any updates`, nor will you be able to `access to the repository`.

+- **Community Enterprise Operating System**: `CentOS` is the community version of `RHEL`.
+It is the most common distribution among the companies that have chosen to not use the paid version and want to use the `community` version of the `RedHat software`.
+- **SUSE**: It is the Novell (`Microsoft`) distribution and is a good option, because, Microsoft is one of the biggest companies around the world.
+Therefore, the probability of it being `discontinued` is `zero`, and you will always have the `updates` and `new software` published by the company.
+It also has a community version called the `OpenSUSE` which follows the same features of the `CentOS`.
+- **Debian**: This is the option for those who are more involved in the community and do not want to be bound to any company, like the `distros` mentioned previously.
+Debian is `100%` maintained by the `community` and is one of the `oldest` distros we have.
+Also running over a lot of servers, it is very `stable` and `reliable`, and is frequently used by the companies and common users.
+- **Ubuntu**: This distro was made in `Africa` by Canonical that used to distribute CDs over the whole world for people to get to know more about Linux and run it on their desktops.
+The final users were the target by Canonical in the beginning.
+So, I believe that for desktops, Ubuntu is the `most` `used` `distro`, and for `servers`, it is `CentOS`.
+Ubuntu has a version for server which is my favorite distribution.
+That's why I am writing this book using Ubuntu.
+But the knowledge you will acquire here can be used for all the distributions.

 #### 1.3.2 Servers 🐳